Ziffer-byakuya/ZifferLiu.github.io/index.md

 $\bullet$ Won the first place in the Hong Kong division of Ernst & Young data science challenge and the top 6 in the global finals

-### ASC Student Supercomputer Challenge：Language challenges and cluster calibration			  	&emsp;　　　2020.11-2021.01
+### ASC Student Supercomputer Challenge：Language challenges and cluster calibration			  	&emsp;2020.11-2021.01

 **Group member**